The Church of St. Anthony of Padua in Cody, Wyoming, is the largest parish area-wise in the lower 48 states, covering over

 Yellowstone National Park.
 If you do not find the information that you need, please call, write, or

 email us and we will be more than happy to help you.

 Always in union with our Bishop and the Magisterium of the Catholic Church, we, as disciples of Christ, realize that everything is a gift of

 God.
 We serve the people of God through Sacramental and Liturgical celebrations and on-going faith formation.
 As grateful disciples, we cultivate, nurture, and develop our

 gifts, expressed in spiritual and social events, enabling us to personally live the Gospel of Jesus as Catholic individuals and families in our communities.

 News & Events

-The next talk in the "Being Catholic" discussion series will be given on Thursday, February 22nd, at 6:30 pm in the Joan of Arc Meeting Room in the Parish Center.
+The next talk in the "Being Catholic" discussion series will be given on Thursday, November 14th, at 6:30 pm in the St. Joan of Arc Meeting Room in the Parish Center.

 For more information about these and other news and events, please consult the current Parish Bulletin.